metio/terraform-provider-k8s/docs/data-sources/flow_volcano_sh_job_template_v1alpha1_manifest.md

 - `readiness_probe` (Attributes) Probes are not allowed for ephemeral containers. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--ephemeral_containers--readiness_probe))
 - `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--ephemeral_containers--resize_policy))
 - `resources` (Attributes) Resources are not allowed for ephemeral containers.
 Ephemeral containers use spare resources already allocated to the pod. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--ephemeral_containers--resources))
+- `restart_policy` (String) Restart policy for the container to manage the restart behavior of each container within a pod.
+This may only be set for init containers.
+You cannot set this field on ephemeral containers.
 - `security_context` (Attributes) Optional: SecurityContext defines the security options the ephemeral container should be run with.
 If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--ephemeral_containers--security_context))
 - `startup_probe` (Attributes) Probes are not allowed for ephemeral containers. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--ephemeral_containers--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.